 Car travel continues to dominate the way we do most of our day-to-day travelling.
-Information on how and why people travel in Northern Ireland including the number of journeys per person, average distance travelled can be sourced from the Department of Infrastructure statistics and research section.

-The number of carrier bags dispensed by retailers under the carrier bag levy in Northern Ireland continue to decline.
-The latest statistics can be found in the carrier bag levy annual report.
+Information on how and why people travel in Northern Ireland including the number of journeys per person, average distance travelled can be sourced from the Department of Infrastructure's Northern Ireland Travel Survey section.
+The number of carrier bags dispensed by retailers under the 5 pence carrier bag levy in Northern Ireland declined over its lifetime.
+Historical bag dispensed information can be found online.
+The latest statistics on bags dispensed under the recently introduced 25 pence levy can be found in the carrier bag levy annual report.